 Scott has significant experience defending an array of businesses and trucking companies against personal injury claims.
 He is highly experienced in all phases of litigation, from investigation immediately after a trucking accident, through discovery and trial.
 He is available 24 hours a day to oversee the investigation of large scale accidents and ensure that evidence is properly preserved.

 Only four percent of cases actually go to trial.
 Ninety-six percent of the time, judges make the decisions.
 By applying statistical science to the analysis of available judicial decisions, Scott gives his clients a distinct edge when choosing legal strategies.
 Scott and his clients use this analysis to determine the tendencies of judges – such as how likely they are to grant summary judgment in certain types of cases, what kinds of evidence they find persuasive, and how long they take to render decisions – and put that information to work.

-For an example of this type of analysis, see Scott’s widely circulated article: Salt Lake City attorney Scott Young examines the statistical odds of success in Ferguson Civil Court Lawsuit.
-Additionally, Scott recently presented on this topic during the Federal Bar Association’s 2015 Annual Convention.
-Here is an abbreviated version of his engaging PowerPoint discussion: Money ball takes the bench: A statistical analysis of Utah’s Governmental Immunity Act.
+Scott’s article on PN Newswire: Salt Lake City attorney Scott Young examines the statistical odds of success in Ferguson Civil Court Lawsuit has been widely circulated.
+Additionally, at the Federal Bar Association’s 2015 Annual Convention Scott gave an engaging discussion on the topic.
+Here is an abbreviated version of his PowerPoint Presentation : Moneyball takes the bench: A statistical analysis

 - J.D., Columbia Law School, 2005